pvdz/preval/tests/cases/normalize/expressions/statement/for_a/auto_ident_new_computed_c-seq_complex.md

 $( g );
 `````

+## Todos triggered

+- Support this node type in isFree: NewExpression

 ## Globals

 None

 ## Runtime Outcome

 Should call `$` with:
  - 1: { $: '"<$>"' }